 The state is bounded by the Bay of Bengal in the east, the Indian Ocean in the south and the states of Kerala, Karnataka and Andhra Pradesh in the west, northwest, and north respectively.
-The southernmost tip of Tamil Nadu is Cape Comorin or Kanyakumari and long eastern coast is encircled by the Bay of Bengal.
+The southernmost tip of Tamil Nadu is Cape Comorin or Kanyakumari and the long eastern coast is encircled by the Bay of Bengal.

 Tamil Nadu is the sixth most populous state in India, it is known for classical music and Bharat Natyam which marks the culture of India.
 Tamil Nadu is said to be the land of temples because it has the most prestigious temple in India.